 In the fourth quarter, Salesianum put together the tying drive capped off by an Evander Blue 1-yard touchdown run with just over 6:00 left in the ball-game.

 Over the final minutes of the fourth, both CR and Salesianum had shots at game-winners.

-Page 2 of 2 - The Riders drove the ball all the way to the Salesianum 2-yard line, unfortunately settling for a 24-yard field goal attempt which missed wide right.
+The Riders drove the ball all the way to the Salesianum 2-yard line, unfortunately settling for a 24-yard field goal attempt which missed wide right.

 With just over 3:00 to go, Salesianum would miss their chance of ending things in regulation, failing on a 43-yard field goal attempt, forcing overtime.

 The Riders received the first possession in overtime, failing to connect on a score.
 Sallies’ Daulton Gregory scored from 1-yard out to clinch the victory.